 tryCatchLog

-R code for better error handling incl. logging with a full (!) stack trace incl. line numbers, post-mortem analysis and support for parallel processing
+R package for better error handling incl. logging with a full (!) stack trace incl. line numbers, post-mortem analysis and support for parallel processing

 R